attilammagyar/js80p/README.md

 #### Tape

-Though this effect is not a proper physical simulation of a tape machine and magnetic tape with bias, hysteresis and whatnot, it can help achieve certain effects that are usually associated with analog media, like lo-fi wow and flutter, slow-down and stop, and tone coloring and saturation.
+Though this effect is not a proper physical simulation of a tape machine and a magnetic tape with bias, hysteresis, and whatnot, it can help achieve certain effects that are usually associated with analog media, like lo-fi wow and flutter, slow-down and stop, and tone coloring and saturation.